alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

 [Description]
 At this stage, the computer that's acting as the DHCP client should have all the information it needs to operate in a full fledged
       manner on the network it's connected to.
 All of this configuration is known as --DHCP lease-- as it includes an --expiration time--.
 A DHCP lease might last for days or only for a short amount of time

 ////////////////// NAT (Network Address Translation) //////////////

 [ATTENTION]
-82. NAT is used primarily for security and IPv limitations.
+82. NAT is used primarily for security and IPv4 limitations.

 83. At its most basic level, NAT is a technology that allows a gateway, usually a router or firewall, to rewrite the source IP of an outgoing IP datagram while retaining the original IP in order to rewrite it into the response.